dhkatz/cfl-converter/README.md

-# IMVU CFL Converter
+# CFL Converter

 [![Build Status](https://travis-ci.com/dhkatz/cfl-converter.svg?branch=master)](https://travis-ci.com/dhkatz/cfl-converter) [![npm version](https://badge.fury.io/js/cfl-converter.svg)](https://badge.fury.io/js/cfl-converter)

-Convert from IMVU's CFL format to a file usable by the IMVU client create mode (.chkn).
+Convert from IMVU's CFL format to a file usable by the client create mode (.chkn).

 In reality, a .chkn file is just a zip archive and can be opened as such.